expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 _Android only_

 Returns a list of applications package names supporting Custom Tabs, Custom Tabs service, user chosen and preferred one.
 This may not be fully reliable, since it uses `PackageManager.getResolvingActivities` under the hood.
-(For example, some browsers might not be present in `browserPackages` list once another browser is set to defult.)
+(For example, some browsers might not be present in `browserPackages` list once another browser is set to default.)

 #### Returns